Tips for driving in Kenya

 What is the mileage / fuel consumption?

-Exact mileage / fuel consumption depends on the terrain and your driving behaviour, but is around 11 km per litre.
-Petrol typically costs between $1.10–1.30 per litre.
+Exact mileage / fuel consumption depends on the terrain and your driving behaviour, but is around 9-10 km /L for the Toyota Hilux and 7-8 km/ L for the Landcruiser.
+Fuel costs between USD 1.10–1.30 per litre.
 Keep in mind, fuel is paid in cash in Kenyan Shillings.

 How to deal with traffic police in Kenya?

-There's a lot of traffic police in Kenya.
-You can spot them from afar and they are usually set up close to major junctions.
-Traffic police will frequently pull you over to check if your car is insured, if the tires look okay, and to check if you're carrying the required fire extinguisher, triangles and a first aid kit.
-Of course, that will have been taken care of if you rent a car from Roadtrip Kenya.
-Remain patient and friendly, greet them in Swahili and be very polite.
+There's quite a lot of traffic police in Kenya.
+They will frequently pull you over to check if your car is insured, if the tires look okay, and to check if you're carrying the required fire extinguisher, triangles and a first aid kit.
+Of course, that is taken care of when you rent a car from Roadtrip Kenya.
 They will want to see your driving license.
 A valid driving license from your country of residence is accepted in Kenya.
 If you didn’t break the law (speeding, dangerous overtaking, etc.), there is nothing they can accuse you of.
 In our experience, traffic police are friendly and often just want to make chit chat.
 If you committed an offence, you have to pay the fine, which is usually around Ksh 5000 ($50).

 How do I navigate and map out my route in Kenya?

 Offline navigation is easy if you install the free Maps.me on your smartphone and download the Kenya Maps, before you travel to Kenya.
 In the car you'll also find a Nelles map and a Lonely Planet Guide of Kenya.
 Also the use of the app iOverlander is highly recommended.
-Almost every campsites is plotted.
+Almost every campsite in Kenya is plotted.

 When you map out your route with Google Maps or Maps.me, increase the suggested driving time by at least 30%.
-Don't take short cuts, as these suggested short cuts can lead you to minor back roads which can be in horrible condition or non existing, greatly increasing your travel time.
+Don't take short cuts, as these can lead you to minor back roads which can be in bad condition or non existing at al, greatly increasing your travel time.
 Also, providing back up support in case somethings happens is much more challenging when we need to search for you on some deserted road.
-Don't map out the entire day, but break up the journey in pieces, as otherwise you run the risk that Google maps out the shortest route which is, as just described, in practice not the shortest route at all.
+Important tip: don't map out the entire day, but break up the journey in pieces, as otherwise you run the risk that Google maps out the shortest route which is, as just described, in practice not the shortest route at all.

 How much distance can I cover in one day?